MENU

 Close-up of a nurse examining X-ray report in hospital

-To reach the pinnacle of their careers, many nursing professionals are turning towards the pursuit of a Doctor of Nursing Practice (DNP).
+To reach the pinnacle of their careers, many nursing professionals are turning toward the pursuit of a Doctor of Nursing Practice (DNP).
 The DNP is one of three doctorate degree programs available to nurses in the United States.
+A DNP degree program is generally more clinically oriented than a PhD or DNS degree, with a greater focus on practice-based training in the clinical applications of higher-level nursing expertise.

 What Is a Doctor of Nursing Practice (DNP)?